 Maybe you’re a short rider like me and want a full size dirt bike but the seat height is just a little too tall.
 One of the easiest ways to lower your CRF250F without making it a permanent change is with a lowering link.

-The Kouba Link (Amazon) is pretty easy to install and instantly lowers the seat height almost 2 full inches, give you more confidence as you can touch the ground easier.
+The Kouba Link (check price on Amazon) is pretty easy to install and instantly lowers the seat height almost 2 full inches, give you more confidence as you can touch the ground easier.
 It does affect the handling – it will feel more stable and steer slower, but if you’re a beginner you probably won’t notice it.

 After you build your confidence and are ready to go back to the stock seat height, just bolt the stock shock linkage back on.

 Lightweight lithium battery

 Did your stock battery die or is it getting too weak to reliably start your CRF 250F?
 Upgrading to a more powerful battery will help, but going to a lightweight lithium battery (check price on Motosport) will also shed some easy pounds off.